Fantastic Visions

 Michelle J.A.
 McIntyre

-Michelle's Fantasy Realm Creations has some great work, too.
+Michelle's site has some great work, too.

-Jeff Gerke / Jefferson Scott
+Jeff Gerke

 Okay, I know I'm no artist.
 I have no delusions.
-But I've been having such great fun with two free 3D graphics and animation programs, Daz|Studio and Bryce, that I wanted to share some of the pieces I've created.
+But I've been having such great fun with two free 3D graphics and animation programs, Daz|Studio and Bryce, that I wanted to share one of the pieces I've created.

 The cool thing about 3D programs like this is that you can download or purchase great-looking pieces or figures or clothing or whatever and then put them together into any scene you can imagine.